The count starts with every calendar date in the analysis window, then subtracts nights that are genuinely unavailable to guests.

 An available night is any calendar date that a property is open for guest booking.
 Nights blocked by the host for personal use, maintenance, or minimum stay gaps are not considered available.
 Only nights genuinely open to receiving reservations count toward availability metrics.

 Occupancy rate is calculated as booked nights divided by available nights.
-Reducing available nights (by blocking dates) increases your occupancy percentage even without additional bookings.
-This is why comparing occupancy rates requires understanding each listing's available nights context.
+Reducing available nights by blocking dates increases your occupancy percentage even without additional bookings.
+This is why comparing occupancy rates meaningfully requires knowing each listing's available-nights context.

 Not necessarily.
 Strategic blocking for maintenance, personal use, and turnover days is healthy.
-However, excessively restricting availability limits your booking potential.
-Most professional hosts aim for 300-340 available nights per year, reserving time for deep cleans and property upkeep.
+However, excessively restricting availability limits booking potential and revenue.
+Most professional hosts aim for 300–340 available nights per year, reserving time for deep cleans and property upkeep.

 Stay ahead of the curve